ImperialCollegeLondon/safedata_validator/docs/command_line_tools/safedata_zenodo.md

 The `safedata_validate` command generates a JSON file containing a standard JSON description of the metadata in the dataset and of the data tables it contains.
-This file is used to populate the Zenodo description of the published dataset files.
+Some of this metadata is used to populate the Zenodo description of the published dataset files.

 The dataset metadata is _also_ used to populate the database of a **metadata server**.
 This is a separate website that provides the API for searching